The Trouble with Harry: Musical score

 The Trouble with Harry is notable as a landmark in Hitchcock's career as it marked the first of several highly regarded collaborations with composer Bernard Herrmann.
 In an interview for The New York Times on June 18, 1971, Hitchcock stated that the score was his favorite of all his films.
 Herrmann rerecorded a new arrangement of highlights from the film's score for Phase 4 Stereo with Herrmann calling the arrangement A Portrait of Hitch.

 A song sung by John Forsythe's character, "Flaggin' the Train to Tuscaloosa", was written by Raymond Scott and Mack David.
 Forsythe is not the performer, however.
-The song is also played over the opening credits, performed by Ray McKinley & Orchestra and released as a single on Decca Records.

 A "cash-in" song titled "The Trouble with Harry" was written by Floyd Huddleston with Herb Wiseman and Mark McIntyre.
 A recording of the song by Ross Bagdasarian Sr. (using the pseudonym of "Alfi & Harry") was released as a single in early 1956, reaching No. 44 on the US Billboard chart and No. 15 on the UK singles chart.
 A competing version by Les Baxter reached No. 80 on the Billboard chart.
 The title aside, the record had no connection with the film.